 A director who is the Family Member of a Person who is, or at any time during the past three years was, employed by the Company as an executive officer.

-6. Mandatory disclosure of all convertible debt held by U.S. companies
+6. Mandatory disclosure of all convertible debt held by U.S. issuers

-U.S. businesses must disclose promissory notes, convertible notes, or anything in relation of that sort in granting a class of the issuer’s equity securities.
+U.S. businesses must disclose promissory notes, convertible notes, irrevocable transfer agent reserve letters, and anything in relation of that sort in granting a class of the issuer’s equity securities.
 Businesses should disclose this information, along with its securities purchase agreement(s) either through the SEC’s EDGAR system or the OTC Disclosure & News Service, as applicable.
-Our SEC Filing Services help companies submit these disclosures, ensuring this new rule to be adoptable.
+Our SEC Filing Services help companies submit these disclosures, ensuring OTCQX listing requirements to be adoptable.